-As the war of 1812 concluded and the British defeated Napoleon in 1815, England began getting better control over the sale of opium.
+England began getting better control over opium sales with the end of the War of 1812 and the defeat of Napoleon in 1815.
 British interests began monopolizing a greater share of Turkish opium.
-By 1862, after fighting two wars with China (called the Opium Wars), Britain and France forced China to open its markets and legalized the opium trade.
+By 1862, after fighting two wars with China (called the Opium Wars), Britain and France forced China to open its markets and legalize the opium trade.

 America’s appetite for opium, meanwhile, had grown rapidly.
 With trade embargoes lifted after the War of 1812, opium imports skyrocketed.
 In 1840 New Englanders imported 24,000 pounds of opium.
 That was enough to draw the attention of the federal government, which quickly taxed the stuff.

 This story was updated in 2021.